Nasrollah/SHARPy/README.md

 License
 -------

 SHARPy is distributed as open source software under a BSD license.
-Please check the license.dat file for details.
+Please check the license.txt file for details.

 Acknowledgments